Gaining the Competitive Edge

 Individual and Group Business Development Coaching

-In addition to highly customized business development, I offer specialized offerings, including business fluency and trusted advisor training (see below) and the following custom programs:
+In addition to highly customized business development coaching, I offer specialized tutorials and other curricula, including business fluency and trusted advisor training (see below) and the following custom programs:

 - Listening to the Web: Social Media Training and the Confidence of Knowledge.
 Individual and group hands-on social media training, for lawyers interested in learning how to use social media and other essential internet tools to gather and deploy knowledge and news of value to clients and colleagues, build client relationships, enhance traditional in-person self promotion and develop business.
 Learn more